RahafAyed/SQL_Projects/README.md

 # SQL_Projects
-This file contains some queries for student performane in exams I tried to calculate these:
+in StudentPerformance.sql This file contains some queries for student performane in exams I tried to calculate these:
 -- calculate the math score average, number of each gender, just if the student got more than 70 degree -- is the parental level of education affect the student's performance?